-Is it something someone says or does?
+Is it something specific that someone says or does?
 A sound or color?
 A song on the radio?
 A tone of voice or facial expression?
 A situation or memory?
-If you don't catch it in the moment, figure it out afterwards.
+Some offense against you that you won't forgive or let go of?
+If you don't recognize the trigger in the moment, figure it out afterwards.
 There is always something.

 Now it is time to look even deeper.
-Oftentimes, what is really being triggered is something that happened in childhood.
+Oftentimes, what is really behind the triggers is something that happened in childhood.
 It may be something you don't remember.
 That's okay.
 Notice carefully what is happening in your thoughts and feelings.

 For example, you may feel angry when the kids are yelling and ignoring your requests to calm down.
 This triggers childhood feelings of being discounted or 'not heard'.
 Perhaps your inner child screams, "No one ever listens to me around here!".
-You feel the hairs on your neck stand up, and the next thing you know, you are in the fits of rage.
+You feel the hairs on your neck stand up, and the next thing you know, you are in a fit of rage.

 Some common fight triggers are:

 Notice if you use anger as a tool to manipulate, as a defense, or to get a burst of adrenaline.
 For example, I confess to having had the habit of finding something to feel angry about when I needed energy to get things done.
 Once worked up, I would get a hit of adrenaline.
 Then I would burn off that steam by cleaning the house with a furor.

 Notice if you use anger to manipulate.
 This may trigger back to childhood.
 Where your tantrums and fits rewarded by adults who gave you want you wanted to 'shut you up'.

 Or maybe you learned to use anger to defend yourself.
 This may be appropriate at times.
 Watch for the times you are taking things too personally or going into victim mode.
 If you feel discounted, does your rage say, "Hey, what about me?"